Appointments for Cervical Screening:

 Who can have cervical screening?

-All women between the ages of 25 to 64 who have a cervix are eligible for screening within the NHS cervical screening program.
+All women between the ages of 25 to 64 are eligible for screening within the NHS cervical screening program.
 This includes trans men who have a cervix.

-Routine recall is three yearly between the ages of 25-49 and five yearly from age 50-64.
+Routine recall is every three years between the ages of 25-49 and every five years from age 50-64.
 If you have retro viral infection then you will routinely be screened on an annual basis.

-The first invite letter is sent to you at the age of 24.5, giving you time to consider screening and arrange an appointment by the time you are 25.
-However, once receiving an invite you can attend for screening even if you have not reached your 25th birthday.
+The first invite letter is sent to you at the age of 24, giving you time to arrange an appointment by the time you are 25.

 How to access cervical screening services

-Appointments for routine cervical screening are available at your GP and sexual health services (please note this excludes Northumberland sexual health).
+Appointments for routine cervical screening are available at your GP and at local sexual health services (please note this excludes Northumberland sexual health).

 It is useful to take your letter of invite to your appointment but don’t worry if you do not have it with you.